Architecting Events for ROI: The Fastest Path to Buyers

 Take two Fortune 500 companies, each running 1,000 events a year.

-Company A closes deals 5% faster because of better event signals.
+Company A closes deals 5% faster because of better event signals:

 The Bottom Line

-Here’s the acid test: Do you know significantly more about attendee’s buying propensity after the event than before?
+Here’s the acid test: Do you know significantly more about your attendee’s buying propensity after the event than before?

-If the answer is yes, you’ve built an accelerator that feeds pipeline, delivers buyers, and compounds into a durable competitive advantage.
+If the answer is no, the event didn’t deliver.
+If the answer is yes, you’ve built an accelerator.
+That accelerator feeds pipeline.
+That accelerator delivers buyers.
+The accelerator compounds into durable competitive advantage.

-This article was first published on LinkedIn on September 17, 2025 by Peter Micciche, CEO of Certain.
+[This article was first published on LinkedIn on September 17, 2025 by Peter Micciche, CEO of Certain]